amenjalal94/amenjalal94.github.io/README.md

 ### The reservation wedge: reservation wages and labor supply of college-educated women in Pakistan
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

-_Baseline data collection completed; supported by LSE's STICERD, RISF, HER & The Gates Foundation_
+_Baseline data collection completed; supported by LSE's STICERD, RISF, HER, and The Gates Foundation_

 <details>